rinaldyalfariszi/ra01-mbbiotek-website/README.md

 - Fix bottom margin of the Main CTA and Ghost CTA buttons
 - Add light rays image as the background for hero section

+Thursday, 19 February 2026
+- Developing section 2 for the home page

 </details>